michail-nikolaev/servers/README.md

 ## 🌟 Featured Servers

+These servers aim to showcase MCP featuers and the Typescript and Python SDK.
+They are by no means the full-featured.

 - **[Filesystem](src/filesystem)** - Secure file operations with configurable access controls
 - **[GitHub](src/github)** - Repository management, file operations, and GitHub API integration
 - **[GitLab](src/gitlab)** - GitLab API, enabling project management